 Turkish Sumac Onions Recipe

-Turkish sumac onions are the perfect addition to many dishes.
-Crispy red onions marinated with lemon juice, sumac and herbs add a lot of bright flavor to any dish.
+Turkish sumac onions are ready in 10 minutes and make an ideal companion to a wide variety of dishes.
+Crispy red onions are marinated with lemon juice, sumac and herbs - all you need to add a lot of bright flavors to any dish!

 Servings: 4 servings